-Since August 1, 2023, approximately ten additional cases arising out of the MOVEit cybersecurity incident have been filed in federal courts against Maximus, Inc. and its subsidiaries.
-The most recent case, Forsyth ex rel.
-S.F. v.
-Maximus, Inc., et al., No. 1:24-cv-10218-ADB was filed January 26, 2024.
+Since August 1, 2023, approximately eleven additional cases arising out of the MOVEit cybersecurity incident have been filed in federal courts against Maximus, Inc. and its subsidiaries.
 These cases each allege substantially similar allegations on behalf of putative nationwide classes and on behalf of various putative state subclasses.
+Three plaintiffs have subsequently dismissed their claims voluntarily.

 On October 4, 2023, the United States Judicial Panel on Multidistrict Litigation granted a Motion to Transfer that created a Multidistrict Litigation ("MDL") in the District of Massachusetts for all cases in federal court related to the MOVEit cybersecurity incident, including cases filed against Maximus and other defendants, including Progress Software Corporation, the creator of MOVEit.
 All of the cases against Maximus, Inc. and its subsidiaries initially filed in federal courts outside of the District of Massachusetts that are related to the MOVEit cybersecurity incident have now been transferred to the MDL under the caption In re: MOVEit Customer Data Security Breach Litigation and are currently stayed pending the filing of consolidated amended compliant(s).
 The plaintiffs in Bishop and the other cases against the company in the MDL seek damages to be proved at trial.
-The Company is not able to determine or predict the ultimate outcome of these proceedings or reasonably provide an estimate or range of the possible outcome or loss, if any.

 On September 6, 2023, an individual action was filed in state court in the Florida Circuit Court for the 7th Judicial Circuit, Volusia County: Taylor v.
 Maximus Federal Services, Case No. 2023-12349 (Fla.
 Cir.
 Ct., 7th Jud.
 Cir., Volusia Cnty.), also arising out of the MOVEit cybersecurity incident.
 The plaintiff alleges, among other things, that the Company's negligence resulted in the compromise of the plaintiff's personally identifiable information and protected health information.
 Since September 6, 2023, approximately eight additional individual actions have been filed against Maximus, Inc. and its subsidiaries in Florida state courts, one of which has been dismissed.
 The Taylor matter pending in Volusia County, Florida has been stayed.
 The remaining seven matters pending in Florida's state courts are pending in Miami-Dade County court.
 Each of the actions pending in Florida courts raise substantially similar allegations and legal claims.
 The plaintiffs in these individual actions seek damages to be proved at trial.
-The Company is not able to determine or predict the ultimate outcome of these proceedings or reasonably provide an estimate or range of the possible outcome or loss, if any.